 NJ encourages all Counties to Join and Benefit from our CIT Trainings Connect with the Team and Join Our Counties

 The New Jersey Crisis Intervention Team (CIT) Center of Excellence was initiated in 2007 as a technical support center to assist NJ counties in developing and implementing the Memphis TN CIT model.
 It is funded through the NJ Division of Mental Health and Addictions and is a program of the Mental Health Association in Southwestern NJ.
-The NJ CIT lapel pin is worn by thousands of law enforcement officers and mental health professionals throughout the state.
+The CIT-NJ lapel pin is worn by thousands of law enforcement officers and mental health professionals throughout the state.

 Edward C. Dobleman